 Part 1: The Intersection of Opioids and Hepatitis in the US and Resources Available

-- NASTAD will discuss the current landscape of opioid and infectious disease and resources available for health settings to improve screening, testing, and treatment options for patients.
+- NASTAD discussed the current landscape of opioid and infectious disease and resources available for health settings to improve screening, testing, and treatment options for patients.

 Part 2: Combined Infectious Disease and Opioid Use Disorder Treatment with Special Populations

-- NNCC will review how enhanced screening and behavioral health integration improved patient outcomes for hepatitis and opioid use disorder for high risk populations in Philadelphia, PA
+- NNCC reviewed how enhanced screening and behavioral health integration improved patient outcomes for hepatitis and opioid use disorder for high risk populations in Philadelphia, PA

-- Boston Health Care for the Homeless will discuss the integration of infectious disease and substance use disorder treatment for people experiencing homelessness and in shelters
+- Boston Health Care for the Homeless discussed the integration of infectious disease and substance use disorder treatment for people experiencing homelessness and in shelters

 Part 3: Implementing an Enhanced HCV Screening Model in Iowa

-- Iowa Department of Public Health will review current substance use disorder rates in Iowa and surveillance to eliminate HIV and HCV throughout the state
+- Iowa Department of Public Health reviewed current substance use disorder rates in Iowa and surveillance to eliminate HIV and HCV throughout the state

 Part 4: Expanding Medication-Assisted Therapy in Philadelphia, PA